incodehq/incode-platform/README.md

 The `MatchingPolicy` specifies whether unmatched input values or unmatched placeholders in the template are allowed or should be considered as a failure.
 The `OutputType` specifies the type of the generated output.
 Two possible types are supported: `DOCX` and `PDF`.

-*Note*: exporting to PDF requires more memory, both heap and permgen.
-If the PDF generation hangs then increase the memory settings (`-Xmx` and/or `-XX:MaxPermSize`).
+> Note: exporting to PDF requires more memory, both heap and permgen.
+If the PDF generation hangs then increase the memory settings, eg `-Xmx1024m -XX:MaxPermSize=128m`

 Overloaded versions of the `merge(...)` method exist: